 Jekyll is also open-source and suitable for personal, project, or organization blog sites.
 It’s designed to deliver blog pages very fast as it renders in HTML.
 Jekyll is definitely a recommended choice if you can write codes.

 It is pre-built with email newsletters and SEO (Search Engine Optimization) features such as permalinks, sitemaps, tags, and metadata so you can appear on the front page of Google’s search page results.

 For maximum revenue with little to no overhead expenses

-Unfortunately, despite being owned by Google, Blogger don’t do well for SEO unlike WordPress or Joomla platforms.
+Unfortunately, despite being owned by Google, Blogger doesn’t do well for SEO, unlike WordPress or Joomla platforms.